Tough c interview questions

 }

-Explanation: p is huge pointer while type of pointer *p will depend what is default type of pointer.
+Output: 4 (Dependent on the memory model).
+Explanation: The pointer p is a huge pointer, while the type of pointer *p will depend on the default type of pointer determined by the memory model.

 (5)Write a c program to find the memory model of you computer?